-Now and again, the crew played card games at the table in the old conference room that had become the Benevolence’s mess hall.
-Captain Dysart allowed it, on the condition that her crew only wagered with chore duties, not with money.
+To pass the time on long flights, the crew played card games at the table in the old conference room that had become the Benevolence’s mess hall.
+Captain Dysart allowed it on the condition that her crew only wagered with chore duties, not with money.
 She’d even play for a round or two herself before bowing out when the pot got too large.

 It was something the Coalition would have frowned on, a captain gambling with her subordinates, but there was something she found charming about the game.
 Maybe it was because they played with real paper cards, the edges fuzzed with years of handling, like cowboys in a period piece.
 Maybe it was because even Weyland would come out of his lab and join the game.
 She could barely admit it to herself, but maybe it was because she just liked winning, and she’d been playing long enough to recognize how Sera had crimped the cards.

 As the captain drew a card from the deck and Xrrt struggled to hold her hand in her smaller secondary forelimbs, Sera said, “So, this guy I know has a job.
 It’s easy work.
 Just transporting some cargo.”